dawlane/syntaxboom-forum-links/lists/List of Game Development tools.md

 **Tiled** is a general purpose tile map editor for all tile-based games, such as RPGs, platformers or Breakout clones.
 It can be used to create maps of any size, with no restrictions on tile size, or the number of layers or tiles that can be used.

 [**QuArK**](https://quark.sourceforge.io/) (*Windows*)
 [***QuArK***](https://quark.sourceforge.io/) stands for Quake Army Knife.
 And is a 3D level editing tools that was primarily used for the editing of Quake levels.
-It currently supports 5 game engines, and
+It currently supports 5 game engines.

 ## Texture Generators